The Target (The Wire): Ratings

+Critical reception

+For The Baltimore Sun, David Zurawik saw similarities early in "The Target" with Simon's previous show Homicide: Life on the Street but then a key difference: While Homicide focuses on the police, The Wire shows both the police and criminals as "soldiers in a meaningless war [who] share a moment of understanding about life on the trenches."
+Similarly, Charlie McCollum of the San Jose Mercury News rated the show three and a half out of four stars, commenting that this episode "is choppy and full of seemingly disconnected scenes and characters", along with "smart, insightful bits of dialogue".

-The Guardian Unlimited review noted the pilot episode established the series' themes of institutional dysfunction, the ineffectiveness of the War on Drugs and novelistic structure.
+Ben Marshall of The Guardian noted the pilot episode established the series' themes of institutional dysfunction, the ineffectiveness of the war on drugs and novelistic structure.
 The review compared the series to Richard Price's 1992 novel Clockers and wondered if the pace could be sustained for an entire season.
 The review picked out the characters of Jimmy and Avon as particularly significant.
-An Entertainment Weekly reviewer praised Johnson's direction of the episode and credited him with drawing subtle performances out of Gerety and Reddick.
-Tim Goodman of The San Francisco Chronicle characterized the show as another success for the HBO network and a well-produced and complex subversion of the cops and robbers genre.
+Ken Tucker of Entertainment Weekly praised Johnson's direction of the episode and credited him with drawing subtle performances out of Gerety and Reddick.

+Tim Goodman of the San Francisco Chronicle characterized the show as another success for the HBO network and a well-produced and complex subversion of the cops and robbers genre.
 He credited Simon's reporter's eye for detail for the series' verisimilitude.
-He also noted the series themes of institutional dysfunction, the ineffectiveness of the War on Drugs, and novelistic structure.
+He also noted the series themes of institutional dysfunction, the ineffectiveness of the war on drugs, and novelistic structure.
 A separate Chronicle article highlighted the theme of institutional dysfunction through the comparable experience of characters on opposite sides of the law using Jimmy and D'Angelo as examples.
 The review also made favorable comparisons between the show and Simon's previous work on Homicide: Life on the Street, attributing the improvement to the switch to cable television for The Wire from the NBC network who produced Homicide.